PRIYARANJAN-TRIPATHY/registrationform/README.md

-# registrationform
-here i created a registration web using html,css and javascript
+# here i created a registration web using html,css and javascript